RonasIT/react-native-common-modules/README.md

 Returned Object:

 - `startSignUp`: Initiates a new user registration using the specified identifier and verification method.
-- `startSignIn`: Initiates an existing user authentication using the specified identifier and verification method.
+- `startSignIn`: Initiates authentication of an existing user using the specified identifier and verification method.
 - `startAuthorization`: Determines whether to initiate a sign-up or sign-in based on whether the user has been registered previously.
 - `verifyCode`: Verifies an OTP code if the verification method is 'otp'.
 - `isLoading:` Indicates whether an authentication request is in progress.